quicoto/reviews/content/blog/tv-shows/kimetsu-no-yaiba/1x1/index.md

 share: false
 ---

 Of course, the super dependable big brother who takes care of everyone.
-Cliche much?
+Cliché much?

 Wait the dude has a special nose?
 Is he a dog?